 Ole Lehmkuhl Cyr Wheel, Acrobatics

 Ole Lehmkuhl was born in Oldenburg and grew up in the small town of Edewecht.
 When he was ten years old, his father taught him how to juggle with three balls - and from then on Ole could be found in his parent's yard every summer, becoming ever more skilled at juggling and even trying out one or two acrobatic tricks.
-Once he graduated high school, his circus career really took off after he encountered artists from the Dream State Circus on a trip to Austria.
+Once he graduated high school, his circus career really took off after he encountered artists from the Dream State Circus on a trip to Australia.
 The performers quickly helped him realize that life as a circus artists must not necessarily remain a mere dream.
 Thus Ole joined the company on a tour of Canada.
 Back in Europe, he began a four-year course in circus arts at the "Codarts" University for the Arts in Rotterdam, Netherlands.
 He graduated in 2017.
 For Ole, circus means freedom and openness, because working in circus usually also means travelling the world.
 And each show is so different that every day brings new, exciting challenges.

 Richie Maguire Comedy, Acrobatics